nicholaschiasson/inglix/README.md

 | ʊ | `oo`, `u`, `o`, `ou` | <nglx>`u`</nglx> | `book`, `put`, `wolf`, `would` | <nglx>`buk`</nglx>, <nglx>`put`</nglx>, <nglx>`wulf`</nglx>, <nglx>`wud`</nglx> |
 | ʌ | `u` | <nglx>`H`</nglx> | `rub` | `rHb` |

-[^2]: Some phonetic symbols represent sounds that are very similar.
-In such cases we will simply list them all together.

-[^3]: Wondering why you pronounce these three words differently even though they are supposedly the same sound?
-See the section about the [short "a" vowel sound exception] for details about that.
-In summary, let your accent shine.
-Consider this your final taste of freedom of expression before inglix takes it all away...

 ##### Long Vowels

 It is commonly considered that there are 5 long vowels but the "ay" as well as the "ie"/"igh" sounds are very clearly compositions of two different vowels.
 As such, those are omitted from the list of [pure] phonemes and instead listed as [composite] phonemes further below.